ReginaExMachina/scaffold/README.md

 ___

 Feedback is welcome and appreciated!
-Please send me your comments as an [issue] (https://github.com/ReginaExMachina/scaffold/issues).
+Please send me your comments as an [issue](https://github.com/ReginaExMachina/scaffold/issues).